Randall-HYLA/Microbial-metacommunity-ecology-salamanders/README.md

 We tested hypotheses related to:

-    Deterministic processes such as environmental selection and evolutionary history
+    Deterministic processes such as environmental selection

     Patch dynamics, including competitionâ€“colonization trade-offs within microbiome networks